nicolasbelz/ffufapp/README.md

 <pre><code>ffuf -w list.txt:FUZZ -u http://localhost/FUZZ -e .php -v</code></pre>
 <button class="copy-button" onclick="copyToClipboard('ffuf -w list.txt:FUZZ -u http://localhost/FUZZ -e .php -v')"></button>
 </div>
-If you want to learn more about this technique click here: [Directory and Page Fuzzing with Extensions](#directory-and-page-fuzzing-with-extensions)
+If you want to learn more about this technique click here [Directory and Page Fuzzing with Extensions](#directory-and-page-fuzzing-with-extensions)

 **Step 3** Try to do some [Recursive Fuzzing](#recursive-fuzzing) and explore all possible parts of the web application.